+Official Withdrawal.
 An official withdrawal from the law school is processed by the Dean of Students.
-It is the responsibility of the student to ensure that his/her withdrawal request has been approved and processed.
-The last date for which tuition is charged is the last date of attendance or the date when the student initially contacts the Dean of Students or his/her designee.
+It is the responsibility of the student to ensure that their withdrawal request has been approved and processed.
+The last date for which tuition is charged is the last date of attendance or the date when the student initially contacts the Dean of Students or their designee.
 The Dean of Students communicates the official withdrawal date to the Finance Office.
-Students who withdraw from the law school must petition the Admissions Committee for readmission if they wish to return
+The official date may result in a tuition refund, no refund/nothing owed, or a remaining tuition liability amount to be paid to the school.
+Scholarship credits will be recalculated accordingly and if federal student loans were used to pay any portion of the semester's tuition and fee charge, a Return to Title IV calculation will be performed.
+Student fees are mandatory and are not refunded to the student.